harishubha/NLU_Document-Classifier/README.md

 # Text Document Classifier
-This presents the design and analysis of a binary text document classification system that classifies news articles into Sport or Politics categories.
+This assignment presents the design and analysis of a binary text document classification system that classifies news articles into Sport or Politics categories.
 I have used the
 BBC News dataset and compared three classical machine learning techniques: Naive Bayes, Logistic Regression, and Support Vector Machines (SVM).
 Multiple feature representations including Bag of Words, TF-IDF, and N-grams were used.
 Quantitative results show all three ways of feature representations with Naive Bayes and TF-IDF with bigrams combined with SVM achieves near-perfect accuracy.